White-tailed eagle: Courtship and mating

 The breeding season is from January to July in the south of the white-tailed eagles range, and from April to September in the northern part of their range.
 They pair for life, though if one dies replacement can occur quickly.
 A bond is formed when a permanent home range is chosen.
 White-tailed eagles frequently engage during early spring variously in soaring, sky-dancing and other aerial displays, all with much loud calling, often performed by pair members together, including spectacular mutual cartwheel downwards where talons touch or interlock.
-Nuptial displays may occur almost year-around in some parts of the range, increasing after young disperse in autumn, thence at rare intervals until spring when such behavior, of course, peaks.
+Nuptial displays may occur almost year-around in some parts of the range, increasing after young disperse in autumn, thence at rare intervals until spring when such behaviour, of course, peaks.
 Courtship often begins with a bird, often the male, "sky pointing" or "long calling" by throwing their head back.
 Soaring by pairs follows, with either partner leading by 1 to 6 m or soaring opposite directions.
 One may swoop upon the other who responds by tilting to one side or may roll over to touch talons momentarily before separating.
 This may be repeated or gain intensity until they are talon-grappling or "mutual cartwheeling", consisting of the pair locking talons mid-air and whirling earthwards in series of spectacular cartwheels.
 When doing this, the pair may stop only a few feet above the ground.